ReeceGoding/Frustration-One-Year-With-R/README.md

     rarely crossed my mind.
 This suggests that I’m missing something about both languages.
 I plan to one day read a SQL book while having `dplyr` loaded.
 -   R’s functional aspects make me wish that I knew more Lisp.
-I’m slowly picking it up, but I’ve currently not got any further than chapter 4 of *Structure and Interpretation of Computer Programs*.
-    R’s clear Scheme inspiration makes Lisp books a lot less fun to read; It’s like I’ve already been spoiled on some of the best bits.
+All that I’ve done is finish reading *Structure and Interpretation of Computer Programs*.
+I will learn more, but R’s clear Scheme inspiration makes Lisp books a lot less fun to read.
+It’s like I’ve already been spoiled on some of the best bits.
 -   I haven’t done enough OOP in R. My only real experience is with S3.
     S4 looks enough like CLOS that I expect that I will revisit it at some point after picking up Common Lisp, but that will just be to